Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/top-anime-shows-flutter-app.md

 ## Putting it together as an app

-Alright, now let's see how we can use all of this in an app.
+Now let's see how we can use all of this in an app.

 Flutter always starts with the main function, in our case, that will run our app.